 I’m too young.

 Jax is looking over the notes.
 I look from over his shoulder.
 He asks me if I think this is wrong.
 Well, like I always say, people get what they want and usually hate if after.
 But that only happens when they have to choose one thing over another.
-As for me, I don’t want to choose between life and prose anymore, not tonight.
+As for me, I don’t want to choose between life and prose anymore, not now.
 I don’t want to hate myself for choosing wrong, and I don’t want to choose.
-I just want to live; and write.
+I just want to live, and write to tell the stories.

 And I’ve got a question to ask him.

 I told him too, his are really dull.

 So I learn forth, and ask softly, “What do you lose, if you get everything you want?”